-We are planning to start a three-year teacher training course in April 2020.
+We started a three-year teacher training course in January 2022.

-The course provides all the training required to be come a fully qualified Alexander Technique teacher, with certification recognised by GATOE (Gesellschaft für FM Alexander-Technik Österreich).
-The training provides over 1,600 hours, with a minimum 1:4 teacher:student ratio, running Mondays to Thursdays.
+The course provides all the training required to become a fully qualified Alexander Technique teacher, with certification recognised by GATOE (Gesellschaft für FM Alexander-Technik Österreich).
+The training provides over 1,600 hours, with a minimum 1:5 teacher:student ratio, running Monday+Tuesday and Thursday+Friday.

 The emphasis throughout the course is on learning the means-whereby for exploring your own use.
 The purpose is to develop sensory appreciation through inhibition and direction and to apply this process to hands-on work.